 Policy Number: I-19

-Responsible Dept.: Dean of Student Services/Dean of Academic Schools
+Responsible Dept.: Dean of Student Affairs/Dean of Academic Schools

 The purpose of the student grievance policy and procedure is to provide an equitable and orderly process to resolve grievances.
 A grievance is a difference or dispute between a student and a college employee regarding the following:

 - Grade dispute

 - Final grade appeal

 - Issue with an instructor or staff member

 For appeals of student conduct issues, please reference the student conduct policy.

 To maintain good relationships, grievances should be initiated and processed as rapidly as possible.
 Every effort will be made by all parties to expedite the process.
 Informal resolution of grievances should be pursued whenever possible.

 Effect of student failure to appeal within time limit